Climate change is already hitting farmers hard. And left unchecked, it will devastate our ability to grow.

 And farming isn't only affected by climate change – it causes it too.
 Agriculture is responsible for around almost a third of all greenhouse gas emissions.

-Governments have dragged their feet for too long.
+Governments and global corporations have dragged their feet for too long.

 We need a fair global agreement that will keep global warming below 2 degrees and avoid catastrophic climate change.
 Nothing else is good enough.

 And it's time to recognize and value rural women’s capacity for climate change adaptation.
-This means ensuring that women are at the table when decisions about climate change are made – from the community level to the Green Climate Fund.
+This means ensuring that women are at the table when decisions about climate change are made – from the community level to international Adaptation funds.

 For our world to grow together, it's time to get climate change under control.